 The ‘swimmer pathway’ resulting from the revised syllabus provides more opportunity and variety for swimmers, as well as providing a smooth, progressive structure to take them through the stages.
-The ASA hopes this will improve the number of swimmers who continue to learn to swim in the later stages and provide a clear link into clubs for those who have completed or progressed well through the stages of the NPTS.
+Swim England hopes this will improve the number of swimmers who continue to learn to swim in the later stages and provide a clear link into clubs for those who have completed or progressed well through the stages of the NPTS.

 A brief overview of Stages 1 – 7:

 Developing basic safety awareness, the ‘class’ scenario, basic movement skills and water confidence skills.
 Swimmers may use aids, e.g. arm bands, floats, etc.

 Developing safe entries to the water, including jumping in, basic floating, travel front and back up to a distance of 5 metres, plus rotation to regain upright positions.
 Swimmers may use aids, e.g. arm bands, floats, etc.

 Developing safe entries including submersion, travel up to 10 metres on the front and back, progress rotation skills and water safety knowledge.
 At this stage, the Swimmer will be assessed without the use of aids or support.

 Developing the understanding of buoyancy through a range of skills, refining kicking technique for all strokes, and swimming 10 metres to a given standard as directed by Swim England.